vistadataproject/vistadataproject.github.io/main/index.md

 The VISTA Data Project (VDP) has progressed in two phases.

-* __VDP Discovery (FY16-17)__: Under the VistA Metadata Audit, Analytics, and Automation project, the underlying model that drives all VISTA systems was exposed in machine-processable form, audited, and normalized to create a Master VistA Data model (MVDM) spanning all VistA systems.
-The MVDM provides a modern, secure, symmetric, standardized, model-driven read-write interface across all VistA systems.
-The business logic of the clinical interfaces are exposed, captured, and emulated as services in same modern, web-standard technology of MVDM.
+* __VDP Discovery (FY16-17)__: In the VistA Metadata Audit, Analytics, and Automation project, the underlying model that drives all VISTA systems are exposed in machine-processable form, audited, and normalized to create a Master VistA Data model (MVDM) spanning all VistA systems.
+The MVDM provides a modern, secure, symmetric, industry-standard, model-driven read-write interface across all VistA systems.
+The business logic of the clinical interfaces (remote procedure calls) are exposed, captured, and emulated as services in same modern, web-standard technology within MVDM.
-* __VDP Operationalized (FY18-19)__: Under the VistA Adaptive Maintenance (VAM) project, MVDM and its secure read-write service interfaces are operationalized in a modern VA- and Federally-endorsed, secure enterprise commercial cloud (Amazon).
+* __VDP Operations (FY18-19)__: In the VistA Adaptive Maintenance (VAM) project, MVDM and its secure read-write service interfaces are operationalized - via RPC routing - to VA's new Federally-mandated, HIPAA-secured enterprise commercial cloud (Amazon).

 ### Feature-Function-Benefit